 About the Jane Grigson Trust Award

-Jane's observation on writing, made in the last year of her life, has been a guiding principle in setting up this award:
+Jane's observation on writing, made in the last year of her life, has been a guiding principle in this award:

 Writing a book is for me an act of faith and folly.
 You have a plan of course, but you bluster about in the work, following blindly, one step after another, slogging it out in the early stages.
 Then suddenly you come across one thing, one reference, one passage, that explains to you why you are writing this particular book, that gives you the theme, that shows you the way.
 You have in a sense to earn this discovery.
 It is a reward.

-The £2000 award is made to a writer new to food writing (although they may have written on other subjects) who has already received a commission from a publishing house.
-In the spirit of Jane, the award is for a non-fiction book on food in the widest sense - so it could be a cook book, memoir, travel, history or anything else for that matter - so long as the primary subject is food.
+The £2000 award is made to a writer new to food and drink writing (although they may have written on other subjects) who has already received a commission from a publishing house but whose book has not yet been published.
+In the spirit of Jane, the Award is for a non-fiction book on food and drink in the widest sense - so it could be a cook book, memoir, travel, history or anything else for that matter, so long as the primary subject is food or drink.

 The Jane Grigson Trust intends that the writer will use the Award for further travel/research to deepen their knowledge of their chosen subject in the vital time between gaining a commission and delivery of the script.

 Geraldene Holt (author, chair of the Jane Grigson Trust); Professor Linda Challis (Board director, University of Cumbria; Trustee of the JGT); Lucy Hambridge (Jane Grigson's niece; Trustee of the JGT); Sheila Dillon (presenter of Radio 4's The Food Programme); Shaun Hill (food writer and chef, The Walnut Tree, Abergavenny)